grafana/mimir/docs/sources/mimir/operators-guide/get-started/_index.md

    | Name  | Mimir                                                                |
    | URL   | [http://localhost:9009/prometheus](http://localhost:9009/prometheus) |

-To add a data source, refer to [Add a data source](/docs/grafana/latest/datasources/add-a-data-source/).
+To add a data source, refer to [Add a data source](/docs/grafana/latest/administration/data-source-management/#add-a-data-source).

 ## Verify success

-When you have completed the tasks in this getting started guide, you can query metrics in [Grafana Explore](/docs/grafana/latest/explore/) as well as create dashboard panels using the newly configured Grafana Mimir data source.
+After you have completed the tasks in this _Get started_ guide, you can query metrics in [Grafana Explore](/docs/grafana/latest/explore/) as well as create dashboard panels using your newly configured Grafana Mimir data source.